-CIR offers our students a competitive, paid internship program.
+The Committee on International Relations (CIR) Internship Program at the University of Chicago was created several years ago to provide graduate students with compelling experiences and career opportunities that build upon their educational preparation.
+The program seeks to identify opportunities with organizations that can host challenging internships aligned with our research training.
 The internships take place the summer after students complete their coursework and feature positions in top think-tanks, cabinet-level government agencies, and private firms.
-Each student will receive a $5,000 stipend for the summer (some internships provide additional funding at various levels).
-We focus our placements with organizations in DC, but also seek positions across the country and around the world with particular attention to organizations that can employee international students.
-These internships are available exclusively to CIR students.
+We generally focus our placements with organizations in DC, but also seek positions across the country and around the world with particular attention to organizations that can employee international students.

-Past placements cover a range of IR-related questions with urgent implications for the U.S. government, international security, and regional relations.
-Our partner organizations include: The Council on Foreign Relations, The Clinton Foundation, CATO Institute, Asia-Pacific Center for Security Studies, Homeland Security Studies and Analysis Institute, British Consulate's Trade and Investment Office, Chicago, and Homeland Security Studies and Analysis Institute.
+Past placements cover a range of IR-related organizations with urgent implications for the U.S. government, international security, and regional relations.
+Our past partner organizations include: The Council on Foreign Relations, The Clinton Foundation, CATO Institute, Asia-Pacific Center for Security Studies, Homeland Security Studies and Analysis Institute, British Consulate's Trade and Investment Office, the city of Chicago, and Brookings.

 Other University Internship Programs

 CIR students are eligible for additional internship program sponsored by other units on campus.
 Among them are the Institute of Politics, UChicagoGRAD, University Community Service Center, and International Innovation Corps.